Sign in to track your reading

 Set the scene…

-Today's story is part of a series of devotional reflections about women from the centuries following the New Testament.
-The women we will meet committed their lives to sharing the gospel, often at great cost.
+Our story is part of a series of devotional reflections about women beyond the New Testament.
+The women we will meet committed their lives to sharing the Gospel, often at great cost.
 Here we will learn about two third-century martyrs, Perpetua and Felicity.

 The word “martyr” comes from the Greek word “witness.”
 In 203 AD, Perpetua and Felicity, alongside many other believers, gave their lives as witnesses for Jesus.
 Their imprisonment and sentencing to death by wild beasts and the sword came during a time period when new converts to Christianity were being persecuted and martyred.